 Once the radiopharmaceutical has been administered it will begin to collect and give off radiation in certain areas (known as hot spots).
 The areas that do not absorb as much radiation, and appear less bright, are “cold spots.”
 A special camera is used to determine where the hot spots are, allowing doctors to focus in on specific areas.

 Nuclear scanning is used to assess the following:

-Blood circulation (is the heart getting and expelling enough blood?)
+Blood circulation through the heart

 Potential tissue damage to the heart

 Detection of undiagnosed heart disease